Classes

 Weekly Classes

-DISCO RIOT classes are by donation ($10 suggested) because we believe that class should be affordable and accessible in order to enhance working artists’ ability to take class and continue training.
+DISCO RIOT classes are on a tiered payment system ($10/$15/$20) because we believe that class should be affordable and accessible in order to enhance working artists’ ability to take class and continue training.
+No one is turned away for lack of funds.
+If you need financial assistance please email community@discoriot.org.
 We offer classes with rotating teachers to promote a culture of sharing, exploration, diversity, expanding perspectives, and community.
 Class is a place of personal growth, community building, curiosity, skill-building, and play.
 We learn from one another.
 We grow together.
 Join us!

 Drop In, Spiral Out